 Authentication Research Service

-Since 1970, IFAR has offered a unique, impartial, and authoritative Art Authentication Research Service for works of art whose authorship is in question.
-IFAR draws on its own distinguished Art Advisory Council and an international network of eminent scholars and scientists.
-As a non-profit educational organization, IFAR is free to render objective opinions independent of the marketplace.
+Since 1970, IFAR has offered a unique, impartial and authoritative Art Authentication Research Service for works of art whose authorship is in question.
+IFAR draws on its own distinguished Art Advisory Council and an international network of eminent scholars, connoisseurs and conservators.
+As a nonprofit educational organization with no financial interest in the outcome, IFAR is free to render objective opinions independent of the marketplace and to publish the results of its research.
 IFAR does not offer monetary appraisals.

 Who May Apply

-IFAR's Authentication Research Service is offered to private individuals, art dealers, museums, and other institutions.
-IFAR will only examine a work for an owner or an agent officially representing the owner, or for a prospective buyer with the owner's written permission.
+IFAR's Authentication Research Service is offered to museums and other institutions, private individuals, art dealers, and other art professionals.
+IFAR will only examine a work for an owner or an agent officially representing the owner.

 Procedures